-"Little Red" holly (Ilex x 'Little Red') has a dense growth-habit and compact nature (5 feet x 5 feet) that make it useful for privacy hedges in areas where taller privacy screens are not desirable.
+"Little Red" holly (Ilex x 'Little Red') has a dense growth-habit and compact nature (5 feet x 5 feet) that make it useful for privacy hedges.
 These evergreen shrubs produce attractive red berries and have a moderate growth rate.
 Little Red holly can be grown in full sun or partial shade.
 Like American holly, it likes well-drained earth with a soil pH that is acidic.
 Cold hardy to zone 6.
 As broadleaf evergreen shrubs, hollies make ideal screens around pools—no leaves or needles to clean up.
 Little Red holly responds well to pruning, meaning that you can sculpt a beautiful, formal hedge out of it.

 Hardscape-Softscape Combos, Easily-Overlooked Ways to Make a Yard More Private

 In choosing privacy screens, remember that hardscape and softscape needn't be mutually exclusive.
 Hardscape privacy fencing that you find unattractive or in need of "dressing" may be adorned with vines.
 For more on the myriad landscaping uses for vines, please consult "Landscaping With Vines."
 Climbing roses, like vines, can also be used for this purpose.
 To grow some lovely "clothing" for your fencing, learn the tricks for growing roses.

-Finally, there are common plants having the potential for use in living privacy fences that you may easily overlook, but that nosy neighbor will not be able to look over.
+Finally, there are common plants that have the potential for use in living privacy fences that nosy neighbor will not be able to look over.
 Eastern hemlocks (Tsuga canadenesis) are best known as forest trees that reach enormous heights (60 feet or more).
 But if you select a shrub-form cultivar, eastern hemlocks can be maintained at the height you desire.
 A properly pruned row of these evergreen shrubs can form a dense and attractive hedge, with their feathery foliage.

-Likewise, eastern white pine (Pinus strobus) grows to a height of 100 feet or more in the forest, but that doesn't mean that, with pruning, it can't be shaped into a well-behaved evergreen shrub.
-You may already have a crop of young pines on your property, just begging to be transplanted into a row and pruned into a neat evergreen hedge—a free-living privacy fence.
+Likewise, eastern white pine (Pinus strobus) grows to a height of 100 feet or more in the forest.
+However, that doesn't mean that, with pruning, it can't be shaped into a well-behaved evergreen shrub.
+You may already have a crop of young pines on your property, just begging to be transplanted into a free-living privacy fence.